asad-aali/asad-aali.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm an applied research scientist with interests lying in the use of AI and Machine Learning (ML) for:
+I'm an applied research scientist with interests lying in the use of Generative AI and Machine Learning (ML) for:
-1. Inverse Problems in Computational Imaging
+1. Computational Imaging
-2. Healthcare and Medicine
+2. Inverse Problems
+3. Biomedical Informatics

+I will be interning at Adobe in the Summer of 2024 as a Machine Learning Researcher.

 Currently, I am a second-year PhD student at the <a href="https://www.ece.utexas.edu/">Electrical and Computer Engineering (ECE)</a> department at <a href="https://www.utexas.edu/">The University of Texas at Austin</a>, advised by Prof <a href="https://users.ece.utexas.edu/~jtamir/">Jon Tamir</a>.